wmacevoy/cfg/README.md

 java -cp /path/to/cfg.jar cfg.Cfg '$random{PATTERN}'
 ```

-where PATTERN is a regex-like pattern for the randomness
+Here PATTERN is a regex-like pattern for the randomness

 * `ABC...`  pattern A followed by pattern B, etc.
 * `(A|B|...)` a randomly selected pattern A or B, etc.